-Provide seamless access to a real-time, 360° view of recipient and provider information.
+Provide seamless access to a near real-time, 360° view of recipient and provider information.
+The term "360 degree view" is an industry standard term to represent many disparate attributes that show additional information about an object (a person, place or thing) to give a full presentation of all information available about that object.
 At present, batch files drive most of Medicaid system processing.
 The Agency's strategy is to use technology to assemble information in near real-time from all relevant sources to make processing decisions.
 The near real-time, 360° view of recipient information will eventually include information from other Medicaid stakeholder organizations providing access to comprehensive social determinants of care data.
 Access to current and complete recipient information will improve service authorization decisions, treatment, and enhance coordination of care by health plans and providers.
 The information will also help organizations in the community of care to deliver non-Medicaid services to recipients.
 Providers of education, child welfare, elder care, employment, and other services can be more effective by leveraging information and collaborating with other providers to benefit the recipient.
-For example, another state's analysis of behavioral issues in schools leading to class disruption, detention, suspension, and expensive behavioral services found the root cause often originates from health issues related to vision, hearing, and dental screenings.
+For example, to determine root cause of an issue, data is integrated from disparate sources to help build that complete (or 360 degree) view in another state's analysis of behavioral issues in schools leading to class disruption, detention, suspension, and expensive behavioral services found the root cause often originates from health issues related to vision, hearing, and dental screenings.
 By sharing claim or encounter information (with appropriate data privacy protections), educators may accommodate children, provide proper referrals, and confirm screenings occur.
-Providing service providers with realtime access to a comprehensive view of recipient information should also help the Agency, health plans, and providers to identify if increased coordination of care is prudent and justified.
+Providing service providers with real-time access to a comprehensive view of recipient information should also help the Agency, health plans, and providers to identify if increased coordination of care is prudent and justified.

 Decouple data from proprietary systems and application stores.
 Today, FMMIS and most application systems use tightly coupled databases that contain information structured for use in an individual application.
 The Agency's data management strategy is to manage data as a service.
 New FX modules will operate using data access services that connect to an operational data store, which is independent of specific systems or modules.
-The operational data store provides data to applications through service calls or application programming interfaces (APIs) by subject areas, which is a commonly used and supported technical pattern.
+The operational data store provides data to applications through describes all attributes of an entity by subject areas, which is a commonly used and supported technical pattern.
 Decoupling data from proprietary systems and databases helps operate from a single source of truth and reduces data duplication.
 This strategy simplifies access, improves security, and enables business agility to replace or improve a new module.
 Decoupling will also simplify the future migration to emerging data access technologies (e.g., blockchain) that allow entire industry ecosystems to contribute and access data, and operate from a single, secure information source.